March on Washington: John Lewis

 John Lewis of SNCC was the youngest speaker at the event.
 He planned to criticize the Kennedy Administration for the inadequacies of the Civil Rights Act of 1963.
 Other leaders insisted that the speech be changed to be less antagonistic to the government.
 James Forman and other SNCC activists contributed to the revision.
 It still complained that the Administration had not done enough to protect southern black people and civil rights workers from physical violence by whites in the Deep South.
 Deleted from his original speech at the insistence of more conservative and pro-Kennedy leaders were phrases such as:

 Lewis' speech was distributed to fellow organizers the evening before the march; Reuther, O'Boyle, and others thought it was too divisive and militant.
 O'Boyle objected most strenuously to a part of the speech that called for immediate action and disavowed "patience."
 The government and moderate organizers could not countenance Lewis's explicit opposition to Kennedy's civil rights bill.
 That night, O'Boyle and other members of the Catholic delegation began preparing a statement announcing their withdrawal from the March.
 Reuther convinced them to wait and called Rustin; Rustin informed Lewis at 2 A.M. on the day of the march that his speech was unacceptable to key coalition members.
-(Rustin also reportedly contacted Tom Kahn, mistakenly believing that Kahn had edited the speech and inserted the line about Sherman's March to the Sea.
+(Rustin also reportedly contacted Tom Kahn, who had edited the speech and inserted the line about Sherman's March to the Sea.
 Rustin asked, "How could you do this?
 Do you know what Sherman did?)
 But Lewis did not want to change the speech.
 Other members of SNCC, including Stokely Carmichael, were also adamant that the speech not be censored.
 The dispute continued until minutes before the speeches were scheduled to begin.
 Under threat of public denouncement by the religious leaders, and under pressure from the rest of his coalition, Lewis agreed to omit the 'inflammatory' passages.
 Many activists from SNCC, CORE, and SCLC were angry at what they considered censorship of Lewis's speech.
 In the end, Lewis added a qualified endorsement of Kennedy's civil rights legislation, saying: "It is true that we support the administration's Civil Rights Bill.
 We support it with great reservation, however."
 Even after toning down his speech, Lewis called for activists to "get in and stay in the streets of every city, every village and hamlet of this nation until true freedom comes".